 Cheese: Two kinds of cheese combine to create a sublime topping for this pasta casserole.
 First, the pasta gets a coating of creamy ricotta, and then sharp cheddar cheese is sprinkled on top.
 The intense flavor of a sharp cheddar means you can get the melty cheesiness without using too much.

-Dried Italian mixed herbs: Italian seasonings are an affordable way to get a variety of delicious herbs into your dish and add tons of flavor.
+Italian Seasoning: A dried Italian seasoning mix is an affordable way to get a variety of delicious herbs into your dish and add tons of flavor.

-Tamari: I use tamari for its delicious gluten-free, sugar-free umami flavor.
-But if you already have Worcestershire sauce in your pantry, that would taste great too!
+Tamari Sauce: I use tamari for its delicious gluten-free, sugar-free umami flavor.
+But if you already have regular soy sauce, coconut aminos, or Worcestershire sauce in your pantry, that would taste great too!

-Salt & pepper: Lastly, sea salt flakes and freshly ground black pepper will season your dish and help lift all the flavors.
+Salt and Pepper: Lastly, sea salt flakes and freshly ground black pepper will season your dish and help lift all the flavors.

 Sauté the onions.

-Sauté the tomato paste (purée), Italian dried mixed herbs, salt, and pepper.
+Stir in the tomato paste (purée), Italian seasoning, salt, and pepper.

 Sauté the garlic.